molmod/openmm-tutorial-msbs/setup_on_your_laptop.md

    b. macOS and Linux: run the following commands.
       You can copy-paste all lines in one go.
-      (Some special tricks are needed to install the latest version of the `openforcefields` package.)

       ```bash
       conda config --add channels conda-forge